 E. W. (Al) Grunow passed away on Monday, October 16, 2017.
 He was 94 years old.

-Al was born July 28, 1923 in Rochester, Michigan to Elmer and Elizabeth Grunow.
+Al was born July 28, 1923 in Detroit, Michigan to Elmer and Elizabeth Grunow.
 Al graduated from Rochester High School and served his country proudly as a Marine during WWII.
 Al met his first wife, Jean Bowden, while stationed in Corpus Christi.
 They married in September 1946, and their daughter, Laura Elizabeth, was born in October, 1947.

 Al devoted over 30 years to Celanese Corporation, working his way up to instrument engineer, designing and managing multi-million projects for Celanese plants in Bishop, TX, Greer, SC, and consulted with engineers from Mexico on a new project outside Mexico City.
 While raising his family and working long hours at Celanese, Al attended night school for years, working towards his degree.